-Created by Obie Scott Wade, Michael Maler and Jordan Beswick
+Created by Obie Scott Wade, Michael Maler & Jordan Beswick

 Jim Rockford goes buggy!

-In this six-minute animated spoof/homage to film noir and old RKO detective B-flicks from the forties, James Garner provides the voice for AL ROACH, PRIVATE INSECTIGATOR.
+In a short animated spoof/homage to film noir and old RKO detective B-flicks from the forties, James Garner plays (well, provides the voice for) AL ROACH, PRIVATE INSECTIGATOR.

-Roach is the fedora-sporting roach gumshoe with a seedy office in Doowylloh (read it backwards), an entire town of insects in the dirt behind the Hollywood sign.
-And, like the real Tinsel Town, Doowlloh is a “colony dripping with gilt, seduction, and betrayal.”
+Roach is the fedora-sporting roach gumshoe with a seedy office in Doowylloh (read it backwards), an entire town of insects in the dirt right behind the Hollywood sign.
+And, like the real Tinsel Town, Doowylloh is a “colony dripping with gilt, seduction, and betrayal.”

 But down these streets a roach must skitter, and Al is that roach.
 The trouble starts when a beautiful bug fatale named Dede with more curves than “Motholland Drive” struts into his seedy office, promising to do “anything” in exchange for his help in finding her missing scientist father, Dede’s father, Professor Bugdonovich.

-The film was originally produced by Obie of ObieCo Entertainment, Inc., a content creator whose aim was to provide “franchise-engineered media properties across a variety of media platforms, including television, home video, games, Internet, publishing, film, location-based entertainment and merchandising,” for Turner Classic Movies.
+The primo slice of bug noir was originally produced by Obie of ObieCo Entertainment, Inc., a content creator whose aim was to provide “franchise-engineered media properties across a variety of media platforms, including television, home video, games, Internet, publishing, film, location-based entertainment and merchandising,” for Turner Classic Movies.
 The six-minute cartoon claimed, at the time, to be “one of the first — if not the first — black and white CGI animated film.”
 It was well-received at The Palm Springs International Festival of Short Films, LA International Short Film Festival, Atlanta’s DragonCon Film Festival and the Silver Lake Film Festival.